-2026 BREAKOUT DISCUSSIONS WITH CONTINENTAL BREAKFAST
+2026 BREAKOUT DISCUSSIONS WITH CONTINENTAL BREAKFAST (IN-PERSON ONLY)

 Start the day with small-group roundtable discussions designed to spark collaboration and exchange insights across the Bio-IT community.
 Attendees join themed tables—spanning AI, data ecosystems, foundational models, and more—for focused, peer-driven discussions that foster problem-solving, connection, and cross-functional perspectives ahead of the plenary keynote.
 Breakout Discussions are informal, moderated discussions, allowing participants to exchange ideas and experiences and develop future collaborations around a focused topic.
 Each discussion will be led by a facilitator who keeps the discussion on track and the group engaged.
 To get the most out of this format, please come prepared to share examples from your work, be a part of a collective, problem-solving session, and participate in active idea sharing.